Adam-Gonzalez/Adam-Gonzalez/README.md

 ## Hi there 👋

-I'm Adam.
-I really enjoy learning web technologies and frameworks like Bootstrap and Tailwind CSS, as well as working in WordPress.
-I also enjoy spending time on CodePen.
+Hi, I'm Adam.
+I'm interested in web development and enjoy learning new technologies and frameworks, especially Bootstrap and Tailwind CSS.
+I also like working in WordPress and enjoy spending time on CodePen.